 In February 2024, the Supervisory Board passed a resolution on the corporate governance statement and on the remuneration report for the 2023 financial year.
-At the balance sheet meeting in February 2024, the Supervisory Board dealt with the annual and consolidated financial statements as of December 31, 2023, with the Management Board's proposal for appropriating profits for the 2023 financial year and with the Management Board's report on relations with affiliated parties pursuant to section 312 AktG for financial year 2023.
+At the balance sheet meeting in February 2024, the Supervisory Board dealt with the annual and consolidated financial statements as of December 31, 2023 and with the Management Board's report on relations with affiliated parties pursuant to section 312 AktG for financial year 2023.